Hello. Greetings and salutations from a place that looks a lot like heaven on Earth. Isn't it beautiful? So peaceful... so green, so clean.

 You see?
 I am the very luckiest girl.
 Ever.

-That's Bill Yearwood, the guy at the helm of the BC Master's Cycling Association.
+That's Bill Yearwood, the guy at the helm of the BC Master's Cycling Association, and the spiritual leader to BC's road racers.
 He's awesome.
+Inside and out.
 I met him on my first vet ride, and he has done loads already to help me become a better racer.
 He very kindly made me feel like Queen for the day of my first race.
 In the short time I've known him, Bill has already enhanced the babbleverse forever.
 For example, he taught me that when your hands start to get numb, you will find instant relief, you will free the pinched nerve by just putting your hand behind your back, resting it against your tailbone.
 You see?
 That's priceless.
 What's more, I am in stellar company!
 Bill has helped all kinds of cyclists over the years including my hero Svein, and that's why everyone in this town knows Bill.
 Everybody.
 He's whatchacall a mover and a shaker, Bill.

 He made sure I would always remember my first race.
 Who cares if I burned years of carbon karma in one afternoon?
 It was gorgeous.
 I saw beautiful BC from a whole new perspective.